fiskl-accounting/help-docs/docs/Core-Features/Invoicing/creating-invoices.md

 3. Company ID or Registration number

 :::info[tip]
-You can customize your address layout in Company Settings to change how it appears on invoices and quotes.
+You can customize your address layout in Company settings to change how it appears on invoices and quotes.
 :::

 ### Client details